chuaqindi/sc1015-miniproject/README.md

 ## About
-This is a Mini-Project for the SC1015 (Introduction to Data Science and Artificial Intelligence) module in Nanyang Technological University (NTU).<br>
+This is a Mini-Project for the SC1015 (Introduction to Data Science and Artificial Intelligence) module in Nanyang Technological University (NTU).

 Our group aims to utilise customer data from Telcos to analyse the factors that affect churn and provide recommendations to reduce churn rate.